webgpu/webgpufundamentals/webgpu/lessons/webgpu-bind-group-layouts.md

 To fix the example we need to adjust both the texture binding and the sampler binding.
-The sampler binding needs to be changed into a `'non-filtering` sampler.
-The texture binding needs to be changed to an `unfilterable-float`.
+The sampler binding needs to be changed into a `'non-filtering'` sampler.
+The texture binding needs to be changed to an `'unfilterable-float'`.

 So, first, we need to create a `GPUBindGroupLayout`